 - 1. When a Minor Offense violation is brought to the attention of the employee's Commander, (supervisory observation or otherwise), the Commander shall ensure a BlueTeam entry is made documenting all pertinent facts and/or evidence.
 The entry shall be forwarded to the Office of Professional Standards for review and assignment. - 2.
-When a Major Offense violation is brought to the attention of the employee's Commander, (supervisory observation or otherwise), the Commander or Commander's designee shall notify the Office of Professional Standards. - 3.
+When a Major Offense violation is brought to the attention of the employee's Commander, (supervisory observation or otherwise), the Commander or Commander's designee shall notify the Office of Professional Standards.
+A Blue Team entry shall be made at the direction of OPS. - 3.
 If a Division Commander is the direct recipient of an alleged offense or is the offender, the Bureau Commander shall order an investigation and serve as the Disciplinary Conference Officer. - 4.
 Upon determination that an offense can be substantiated, the Commander of the Office of Professional Standards shall authorize the drawing of a CAP number.
-The OPS Commander/designee shall also review the employee's previous Disciplinary
+The

-Record to determine if the employee is subject to a Trial Board or Disciplinary Conference.
+OPS Commander/designee shall also review the employee's previous Disciplinary Record to determine if the employee is subject to a Trial Board or Disciplinary Conference.
 All investigation reports shall be forwarded to the Advocate Section for formal Trial Board/Disciplinary Conference processing.